-Nepal is amongst the most progressive countries in Asia for LGBTQ+ people.
-The Nepalese Constitution recognizes the rights of the LGBTQ+ community as fundamental rights.
-Moreover, it has been moving positively since a 2007 Supreme Court decision requiring the government to identify a third gender category and audit its LGBTQ+ policies.
+Nepal has emerged as one of the most progressive countries in Asia for LGBTQ+ rights.
+The Nepalese Constitution recognises the fundamental rights of the LGBTQ+ community and has made significant strides since a 2007 Supreme Court decision mandating a third gender category and LGBTQ+ policy audits.

-Tips and Safety Considerations for LGBTQ+ Visitors Nepal
+Tips and Safety Considerations for LGBTQ+ Visitors in Nepal

 Nepal is a much safer destination than its South Asian neighbours for LGBTQ+ travellers.
 Nepal scores 41 on the Spartacus Gay Travel Index (the joint highest with Taiwan for Asia).
 This is because the Nepalese are a bunch of welcoming people.
 There is a saying in Nepal – “Guests are Gods”.
 All visitors are respected highly.
 Everyone is welcome as long as some cultural practices (we are very accepting of mistakes) are followed.

 Two persons of the same sex holding hands or hugging or even kissing on the cheeks were more acceptable as a sign of great friendship or closeness of relatives amongst the Nepalese.
-However, a heterosexual couple doing the same caused uneasiness amongst the locals in the recent past.
+However, a heterosexual couple doing the same caused uneasiness amongst the locals recently.

 The younger Nepalese are more expressive and even dress in Western clothing in the cities and towns.
-However, Nepal is still a conservative nation, and intimate affections cause uneasiness amongst the locals.
+However, Nepal is still a conservative nation, and intimate affection causes uneasiness among the locals.

 Hotel facilities